The Best Free Screen Recorder for Chromebook Screencasting

 - Click the Nimbus extension and choose Record Video

 - Choose whether you want to record the tab or desktop area.
-The advantages are the same as above.

 - Choose the number of seconds you would like to include in a countdown timer.
 This is a great option to give you some time to get everything set and ready before you record.